kizito9898/IT-Documentation/Powershell/Powershell-Automation.md

    Set-ExecutionPolicy RemoteSigned -Scope Process -Force (allows running you Script in this Session)

-   * Run the following Script: C:\Import-HogwartsStaff.ps1
+   * Run the following Script: C:\Import-HogwartsStaff.ps1 on Powershell

 6) * After Running, it Created all the Users in the OU = Staff.